YU000jp/logseq-plugin-flex-date-format/readme.md

 > Go to the [discussion](https://github.com/YU000jp/logseq-plugin-flex-date-format/discussions) tab to ask and find this kind of things.

+1. This plugin relies on Logseq's DOM structure.
+If the DOM structure changes due to a Logseq version update, styles may not be applied.
+We will adjust the CSS to deal with it.
+If you notice something, please raise an issue.

 Author > [@YU000jp](https://github.com/YU000jp)

 <a href="https://www.buymeacoffee.com/yu000japan" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-violet.png" alt="🍌Buy Me A Coffee" style="height: 42px;width: 152px" ></a>